 Translation by Donald Keene

 “Tsurezure” is an ancient word that is no longer used, but it survived as a dialect in the region I grew up, where people used it to describe a situation in which you have no engagements, no obligations nor anything particular to do.
-It’s a subtle feeling of being left out, although you are rather okay to accept it.
-Tsurezure is an ambiguous, absent and vacant state of mind for which you can’t easily decide if it’s a positive or negative feeling.
+It’s a subtle feeling of being left out, although you are willing to accept it.
+Tsurezure is an ambiguous, absent and vacant state of mind and you can’t easily decide if it’s a positive or negative feeling.
 You just feel it.
-It’s revolutionary that Kenko was already sensing such profound/metaphysical feeling of vanity like Marcel Proust.
-Kenko jolted down whatever emerged to his mind as he pursued his “doing nothing” practice challenging the social norms, which often become overwhelming, crazy or outlandish.
+It was revolutionary that Kenko was already sensing such a profound, metaphysical feeling of vanity like Marcel Proust.
+Kenko jotted down whatever came to mind as he pursued his practice of “doing nothing” challenging the social norms, which often became overwhelming, crazy or outlandish.

 The field of Adashino is always wet, and the soot from Toribe Mountain never stops rising.
 There will be no oohs and ahhs in our life if it was eternal.
 Our life is priceless exactly because it has an ending.

-NOTE: Adashino and Toribe Mountains are places in Kyoto that have been used to incriminate and bury dead people.
+NOTE: the Adashino and Toribe Mountains are places in Kyoto that have been used to cremate and bury dead people.

 平家物語 (Heike Monogatari, The Tale of Heike)

 The Tale of Heike is believed to have been written during the Kamakura era, but the author is unknown.
-Reflecting the fierce competition among opposing military clans, the tale tells a grand saga of the Heike clan, which ascent to the power quickly, and then declined and was tragically defeated by the Genji clan.
-But even the Genji were not an absolute winner or hero: the Genji leader ends up being assassinated by the family member who was resentful about his success.
-The saga consistently reminds readers that we live in the world of “mujo,” in which there are no winners nor losers and everything eventually goes away.
-The introduction of the Tale of Heike is still very popular today because of its poetic rhythm that soberly yet beautifully describes the true face of “mujo.”
+Reflecting the fierce competition among opposing military clans, the tale tells an epic saga of the Heike clan, their rapid ascent to the power, and then their decline, tragically defeated by the Genji clan.
+But even the Genji were not absolute winners or heroes: the Genji leader ends up being assassinated by the family member, resentful of his success.
+The saga consistently reminds readers that we live in the world of mujo, in which there are no winners or losers and everyone eventually passes away.
+The introduction of the Tale of Heike is still very popular today because of its poetic rhythm that soberly yet beautifully describes the true face of mujo.

 猛き者も遂にはほろびぬ、 偏 ひとへ に風の前の塵におなじ。